CME : 1.8

-Alzheimer’s Disease, Part 2: Living with Alzheimer’s Disease is organized by Nurse.com - OnCourse Learning Corporation and will be held from Dec 13, 2017 - Dec 13, 2020.
+Alzheimer’s Disease, Part 2: Living with Alzheimer’s Disease is organized by Nurse.com - OnCourse Learning Corporation.

 The target audience for this medical event is intended for an interprofessional audience, including nurses, audiologists, dietitians, occupational therapists, physical therapists, physicians, social workers, and speech-language pathologists.
 This CME Conference has been approved for a maximum of 1.80 Contact Hours.

 According to the Alzheimer’s Association, as many as 5.4 million Americans are living with Alzheimer’s disease, including an estimated 200,000 under the age of 65; by 2050, up to 16 million will have the disease.
 Earlier recognition and formal support as well as better general health of our older population means that more Americans are living longer with AD, and increasing numbers of families and communities are involved in the lives of people with AD.
 The financial strain on families and our societal structures, mainly healthcare and government, is part of living with AD.
 Early diagnosis has been shown to reduce overall costs due to earlier intervention, better assessment and planning of care, and the extension of time living in the community rather than in more expensive care settings.
 This CE module provides an overview of how individual healthcare providers and the healthcare team can support the people living with AD.